The Lake Laurentian Environmental Program offers a variety of fall themed programs for elementary and secondary students:

 Grade 6 – Diversity of Living Things

-Through a hike, hands-on studies, and active games, students will compare and classify living things, and learn about human impact on biodiversity. *This program has the option of a section focusing on identifying local birds and their songs.
+Through a hike, hands-on studies, and active games, students compare and classify living things and learn about human impact on biodiversity. *This program has the option of a section focusing on identifying local birds and their songs.